 After wash days, the second least dreaded part of our hair routine has to be the detangling process.
 Curly girls especially know the pain of detangling a mane replete with knots all too well.
-Ahead, take it from Shai Amiel aka The Curl Doctor, on the detangling hair tips every curly girl should follow, including what not to do, and what comb not to use.
+Take some advice from Shai Amiel (aka The Curl Doctor) on how to detangle curly hair the right way.
+Below, Shai shares his expert tips on detangling your tresses as gently as possible!

 Use Your Fingers